kdheepak/blog/content/23-technical-writing.md

 <!-- END SLIDES -->

-Pandoc allows you to define $\LaTeX blocks in a markdown file, which are passed straight through to $\LaTeX$ without any change.
+Pandoc allows you to define $\LaTeX$ blocks in a markdown file, which are passed straight through to $\LaTeX$ without any change.
 $\LaTeX$ then processes it and renders it correctly.
 Which means if you want to generate a PDF, you are in luck!
 You have the entire arsenal of $\LaTeX$ commands at your disposal.